SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is Scrapy?

 Scrapy is a fast, open-source, extensible, and powerful Python-based scraping framework that is used to extract website data.
-Although Scrapy was originally designed for web scraping, it can also be used to extract data using APIs or as a general purpose web crawler.
-Like any other framework, Scrapy has a steep learning curve.
-However, experienced systems operators and software developers should be able to understand the docs, install this utility, and comfortably use it without too many problems.
+Although it was originally designed for web scraping, Scrapy can also use APIs to extract data, or even as a general purpose web crawler.
+Like other frameworks, there is a steep learning curve, however experienced systems operators and software developers should be able to understand the documents, install this utility, and comfortably use Scrapy without too much effort.

 [https://scrapy.org/](https://scrapy.org/)***↗.***